Monday's Scottish gossip

 Former Rangers forward Neil McCann believes Ibrox winger Ryan Kent has a "severe lack of confidence" and it is being shown in his hesitancy in front of goal.
 (Daily Record)

-Van Bronckhorst does not believe contract uncertainty has impacted the form of English winger Kent, 25,and Colombia striker Alfredo Morelos, 26 - both of whom are out of contract at the end of the season.
+Van Bronckhorst does not believe contract uncertainty has impacted the form of English winger Kent and Colombia striker Alfredo Morelos - both of whom are out of contract at the end of the season.
 (Scottish Sun)